 See: Kitchen lighting ideas – to set the scene for cooking, eating and entertaining

 'Lighting is an extremely important element of a kitchen's design,' explains Daniel Bowler, Director of Eggersmann UK.
 'Yet it is often something that gets left until last.
 Including it as part of the early planning process if you are redesigning your kitchen will give a much more effective result.'

-Task lighting is the brightest and used to illuminate work surfaces, while ambient, or mood lighting is softer.
-Accent lighting, sometimes called feature lighting, refers to the visual interest it adds to a kitchen, either through the fitting itself or the light it emits.
+Task lighting is the brightest and used to illuminate work areas, while ambient, or accent is softer.
+Accent lighting, also sometimes called feature lighting, refers to the visual interest it adds to a kitchen, either through the fitting itself or the light it emits.

 After establishing this foundation, think about how you want the kitchen to look when you are not cooking.
 When planning your ambient lighting consider how much natural light there is in the kitchen, and the mood you want to create.
 For multi-functional kitchens, it is worth considering dimmer switches to alter the brightness.

 Finally, add another layer of visual interest to your lighting scheme with accent lighting.
 Accent lighting guides the eye, so consider any areas of the kitchen decor you would like to highlight.

 What type of lighting is best for kitchens?